 Philanthropy is experiential.
 You can’t stimulate philanthropic giving with words.
-Talking to your board about giving doesn’t work.
-You can’t just ask your donors to be more philanthropic.
-Don’t just invite staff to give.
+Talking to your staff about giving doesn’t work.
+You can’t just ask your staff to be more philanthropic.
+You don’t just invite staff to give.

 Philanthropy works when you give first and make a large enough gift that you feel pinched.
 Why?
-Because, then you understand.
-You understand what its like to stand on the should-I-give-or-not bridge.
+Because then you understand.
+You understand what it’s like to stand on the should-I-give-or-not bridge.
 You know the sound it makes in your soul when you hear your footsteps on the bridge.
-You imagine spending the money for your own needs or those of your family.
-You experience regret.
-Then as give your money, you sense of loss of control and trust the promises the nonprofit’s making about how they will use your gift.
+At the bridge, you imagine spending the money for your own needs or those of your family.
+And you might experience regret.
+Then as you give your money, you feel a sense of loss of control and must trust in the promises the nonprofit’s making about how they will use your gift.

-Give until it pinches.
-It will wakes you up.
-Fully awake you notice details.
-These will prepare you to with others standing on the far side of the should-I-give-or-not bridge.
-Like a scout, go first.
-Report back trail conditions.
+Giving until it pinches wakes you up.
+Fully awake, you notice details.
+These will prepare you to be with others standing on the far side of the should-I-give-or-not bridge.
+Like a scout, you go first and report back trail conditions.

 Managers with low-paid staff, who already work beyond the call of duty, frequently hesitate to ask staff for cash donations.
 This thinking denies employees the opportunity to be philanthropic partners.
 It denies staff philanthropic joy.
-It denies them the insights they need to help other give.
-In other words, it stunts their ability to effectively invite others to donate.
+It denies them the insights they need to help others give.
+Here’s what I mean, it stunts their ability to invite others to donate effectively.

-Managers who don’t ask often feel guilty.
+Managers who don’t ask often feel guilty about working conditions.
 If this is you, replace your guilt with solutions.
-Find ways to improve wages and ease workloads by obtaining new resources or managing those you have better.
+Find ways to improve wages and ease workloads.
+Commit to obtaining new resources or managing those you have better.
 Find ways to offer perks.
 Lori O’Keefe, CEO of the Triangle Community Foundation, recommended that corporate funders “increase their an additional 10 percent and earmark it for wellness and mental health supports” for staff.
 You might ask for this funding as part of all your request.

 Besides replacing guilt with solutions, formulate ideas to reward giving.
-For instance, the Girls Scouts of Metro Atlanta brilliantly invites their staff to join their $1,000 a year giving circle.
+For instance, the Girls Scouts of Greater Atlanta brilliantly invites their staff to join their $1,000-a-year giving circle.
 Membership in the circle generates privileges!
-For instance, circle members don’t work at fundraising events.
+Circle members don’t work at fundraising events.
 They attend as guests.
-(This also encourages more giving among non-staff donors.
-They love mixing with staff to learn “insider” stories.)
+(This “rule” encourages more giving among non-staff donors.
+These donors love mixing with staff to get the “insider” scoop.)

 Stop asking others to give by just using words.
 Go first.
 Cross the bridge.
 Give an amount that scares you or empties your wallet just once.
-Know the experience first hand.
-Then, help staff and others to follow.
+Know the experience firsthand.
+Then, invite staff and others to follow.